jacobandresen/searchzen.org/_posts/2020-07-26-Code-all-the-things.markdown

 ## "There is more to life than Java applets"

 Now that the years have passed, I also understand that my eagerness and preference for modelling everything using object constructs during my web programming days in the 00's and the early 10's have been founded in what I have read in books, and used in my early Java applet programming days.
-My intuitive fondness of what I saw in my ["ExtJS"](https://www.extjs.com/") was based in that I could easily related to have I programmed solutions using Java and ["AWT"](https://docs.oracle.com/javase/7/docs/api/java/awt/package-summary.html)  - while paying little or no attention to the web as a delivery platform.
+My intuitive fondness of what I saw in my ["ExtJS"](https://www.extjs.com/") was based in that I could easily relate to how I programmed solutions using Java and ["AWT"](https://docs.oracle.com/javase/7/docs/api/java/awt/package-summary.html)  - while paying little or no attention to the web as a delivery platform.

 Modern web development, while still being centered around ["SPA's"](https://en.wikipedia.org/wiki/Single-page_application) is now progressing more in the lines of reactive programming than the traditional MVC/MVVM approach  - so in that sense web programming is evolving away from the traditional desktop/server metaphor and is is now embracing concepts like reactive programming and immutable datastores.
 By employing immutable data stores, we now have a way for easy reasoning about what parts of the user interface should be updated, even allowing it to be done stepwise - in a coordinated manner.
 The concepts from ["Reframe"](http://day8.github.io/re-frame/) now have widespread applications in the industry  - eg ["Redux"](https://redux.js.org/) and ["NGRX"](https://ngrx.io/) .
 In addition, we now have the support of "map" and "reduce" constructs from ["ES6"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) and more declarative style of programming via ["rxjs"](https://www.learnrxjs.io/) .